aidevnn/DustLore/README.md

 # DustLore

 An example of a CNN and RNN.
 The Intel MKL is used for better speed, but only the matrix multiplication gemm was used at this time.
-The futur challenge is may be to rewrite all code in C++ and compiling directly with Intel C++ Compiler for better performance and educative purpose without requiring the MKL library.
-The ultimate goal is to use NVIDIA CUDA but it is another long and hard work.
-Actually, a double precision floatting number is used, but it is 2 times slower than single precision float, and it will be the next improvement.

 The dataset for the CNN is digits handwrite from scikit.
 The definition of the CNN network.